IndieBase

-jobs events dispatch incidents
+jobs events dispatch incidents shifts

-How to create an event in IndieBase
+How to create an event in IndieBase using the two-step wizard.

 Setting Up a New Event